 I wish I had known it then, but I didn't.
 I didn't know when I lived in Harlem in the 1990's the role that Virgin Islanders played in developing the radical movements in the 1920's and 30's.
 I wish I had known that when I was walking the streets of Lenox that I was walking in the footsteps of some of the greatest organizers and debaters and agitators who wrestled publicly with ideas of democracy, citizenship, blackness and liberation.
 I am beginning to hear their echoes as they reverberate from the pages, the letters, the dance tickets, the photographs, the posters that I held while on my first trip to the Schomburg Center for Black Culture.

+How could that have been my first time going there?
+This amazing collection started by Arturo Schomburg who lived for a time in St. Croix with his Crucian family.
+Arturo Alphonso, son of Mary Joseph, was also a Virgin Islander, a Portocrucian, a Crucianrican a part of the long historical and familial ties between the two islands.
+I didn't know this either.
 We are a culture of unremembering and this process is our colonial legacy and so in turn the decolonizing will begin there, in the archives, sifting through letters of the American West Indies Ladies Society.
 Touching and reading the handwritten notes by an elderly woman in St. Thomas thanking them for sending her financial support, letters from various Virgin Islands groups inviting one another to dances and public debates, letters asking for solidarity to protest lynching, to fight for the rights of porters and domestics.
 There are nuances in the correspondence between these organizations.
 You can see that there are conflicts in the ways that one organization asks the other to please be in attendance in the event as to not embarrass them, or that the women's organization tends to very gendered roles in organization, bringing food, selling tickets, etc...However, what my first deep dive into the archives around Virgin Islanders in the Harlem Renaissance left me most with was the feeling of how they claimed public space as a space to debate ideas, signify meaning and presence.
 It is from this first encounter that I came up with the title for an exhibition, "When the jungle creeps up unto the skyscrapers".
 This is commentary by a journalist describing one of the parades in Harlem.
 It comes from a very racialized imaginary of course.
 But it's also signaling a claiming of space through sound and movement that I find fascinating and look forward to explore more during the rest of my fellowship.
+To read more about my project: Neither Subject Nor Citizen, my artistic research project at the Social Justice Institute at the Barnard Center for Research on Women see here.

+I recently received an email by a young artist in Sweden who did a project where he used a copy of the speech I gave on a t-shirt project.
+It was very serendipitous for me as at the time I received the email I was at the Schomburg Center archives in NY researching speeches by Virgin Islanders in the Harlem Renaissance.
+La Vaughn Belle Inauguration Speech I Am Queen Mary, March 31, 2018 Greetings!
+My name is La Vaughn Belle and I am a visual artist from the Virgin Islands.
+I have noticed that in the city of Copenhagen there are many sculptures.
+There is a sculpture of King Frederik V, King Frederik VI, King Frederik VII, King Christian X, Princess Marie, Andreas Peter Bernstorff, Emil Christinas Hansen, Hans Christian Andersen, Søren Kierkegaard, Peter Griffenfeld, Joan of Arc, Salvador Allende, David, Thor, Diana, Aphrodite, Moses, Neptune, a drunken faun, a neapolitan fisherman, a blind girl, a blind boy.
+There are sculptures of mermaids, a cyclops, elephants, two lions, polar bears, a walrus, a snake and a troll.
+Quite a cast of characters.
+Not one of these sculptures have represented the African people who were brought to colonies in the Caribbean whose labor and lives helped to build this city.
+Not until now.
 I Am Queen Mary has been an ancestral calling to remember.
 They called and we responded.
 Each in our different ways.
 My journey into this project took a turn when I was sitting on the steps of my studio three years ago and I noticed some coral stones on the ground near the ruins of an outhouse.
 They were beautiful, but I wondered about why they had straight edges as if manipulated by someone’s hand.
 That is when I had a sudden remembrance of the history of these stones.
 I recalled how the enslaved Africans would be sent into the ocean during the low tide to cut them out of the reefs.
 The corals were then used to form the foundations of many of the colonial era buildings in our towns.
 However their labor was invisible.
 We often look upon this buildings as Danish, because of the Danish bricks imported from Flensburg that are the most visible.
 But these structures are not Danish alone and this history is not Danish alone.
 These coral stones in the base of I Am Queen Mary made a journey similar to those were taken from the African continent to get here- in ships, over the course of months and across the Atlantic.
 These stones are their testimony.
+Although Mary Thomas was a real person, it is unknown today what Queen Mary actually looked like, so with many icons we have projected our imagination unto her.
+As artists we created an allegorical representation of her in which the figure is a hybrid of our two bodies modelled using 3D scanning technology.
+In doing so we have created a new woman that can serve as a bridge between our bodies, nations and narratives.
+The torch and cane bill in each of her hands reference the weapons used by the colonized in their struggles for freedom.
+Her seated pose recalls the iconic 1967 photograph of Huey P. Newton, founder of

 the Black Panther Party.
 The plinth incorporates coral cut from the ocean by enslaved Africans gathered from ruins of the foundations of colonial era buildings on St. Croix.
 Together these symbols create a multilayered, new narrative that promotes the idea that whether enslaved or free the colonized were agents of their own humanity.
 They fought, they resisted in small and large ways that are often invisible and unaccounted for in the colonial records.
 They demanded that the colonial system acknowledge their humanity and to be honest, they didn’t always win.
 Queen Mary herself, along with the three other women that she fought with, were imprisoned for several years in Denmark for protesting against unacceptable living and working conditions.
 Many people died under those conditions.
 Some were worked to death or were killed for defying being worked to death.
 Their labor paid for an immense amount of wealth that was generated for the Danish kingdom which throughout time has encompassed colonised territories in Norway, Sweden, the Faroe Islands, Iceland, Greenland, and parts of India, Germany and the Caribbean.
 Despite the vast effects of Denmark’s colonial impact in the Caribbean, the visual reminders in Denmark are few.
 “I Am Queen Mary” will serve as a reminder to that history.
 They called and we responded.
+“I Am Queen Mary” is a project that came out of two individual artists, but just like Queen Mary and the other women of the Fireburn labor revolt, we came together to work on making a change.
+We were not invited or commissioned to do this monument.
+We pushed into the public space and claimed it to transform the narrative around the colonial histories that impact all of us.
+The ancestors called and we responded.
+It is a great honour to welcome the new Queen in town.

 I recently got back from NYC and among many things had the opportunity to have a 2 day working meeting with these amazing women.
 It's on!!!!!